tpdoyle87/weather/README.md

 # Weather Forecast App

+- This application relies on api.weather.gov to retrieve weather information.

 ## Overview
 This Rails application provides real-time weather forecasts based on user-submitted addresses.
 Utilizing the GeocodingService to convert addresses into geographic coordinates and the WeatherForecastService to fetch weather data, it offers a streamlined way to access weather information.